themediagrid.com, 47RT8V, DIRECT, 35d5010d7789b49d

 How to travel safely as a black gay traveler

-Safety is very important to me, especially as a queer person.
+Safety is very important for me, especially as a queer person.
 Gay men continue to get assaulted because of their sexuality.
 Here are ways to protect yourself during this pandemic:

 • Check if covid-19 or any other illness is spreading rapidly.
 If cases are going up it’s more than. likely you’ll contract coronavirus.
 Check the CDC website to see which places have the highest amount of coronavirus cases.